Retool: Saving developers from internal tools since 2017 😇

 Shared channels - Proactively reach out to developers using shared Slack channels to debug errors together.

-The Sales team has grown 5x in the last year and is the largest team in the organization after engineering today, making inroads upmarket to both Fortune 500 giants as well as start-ups.
+The Sales team has grown 5x in the last year and is the second largest team in the organization, making inroads upmarket to both Fortune 500 giants as well as start-ups.

 Key accounts to target are identified by Business Development Reps who are the tip of the spear of growth at Retool.
 They find and message personas that are likely to get significant value from Retool.